 Falcon 9 is a two-stage rocket designed and manufactured by SpaceX for the reliable and safe transport of satellites and the Dragon spacecraft into orbit.
-Falcon 9's two-stage configuration minimizes the number of separation events – and with nine first-stage engines, it can safely complete its mission even in the event of an engine shutdown.
+As the first rocket completely developed in the 21st century, Falcon 9 was designed from the ground up for maximum reliability.
+Falcon 9's simple two-stage configuration minimizes the number of separation events — and with nine first-stage engines, it can safely complete its mission even in the event of an engine shutdown.

 |Falcon 9 with Fairing (click image for larger view)||The nine Merlin engine Octaweb.|